ray-project/ray/doc/source/tune/tutorials/tune-checkpoints.rst

     Although we are considering shared filesystem and cloud storage and solutions to synchronization between multiple nodes, these can also be used for single-node experiments.
-This can be useful to persist your experiment results in external storage if, for example, the instance you run your experiment on clears its local directory after termination.
+This can be useful to persist your experiment results in external storage if, for example, the instance you run your experiment on clears its local storage after termination.

 .. seealso::